Jerrysuper123/eventfulAPI/README.md

 https://eventfulapi.herokuapp.com/events?searchCategories=[array]
 ```

-Below is to match one of the mutiple tags that users have selected
+Below is to match one of the multiple tags that users have selected
 ```
 https://eventfulapi.herokuapp.com/events?searchTags=[array]
 ```